Accounts Payable Fraud – Prevention and Detection

 So what can be done?
 Let’s look at this above scene again but with automation in place.

-As part of the process they can automatically perform 2 or 3 way matches and reject any irregularities for review.
-Any invoices that fail matching are flagged to the AP and can be automatically sent other departments for exception handling.
+As part of the process, they can automatically perform 2 or 3-way matches and reject any irregularities for review.
+Any invoices that fail matching are flagged to the AP and can be automatically sent to other departments for exception handling.
+This is how robotic process automation works.

 Robots file your invoices and can recall the complete processing history and audit trail for investigation at any point in its lifecycle.